spacebarchat/docs/docs/setup/server/docker.md

 `export POSTGRES_PASSWORD=postgres` <br />
 `export POSTGRES_DATABASE=fosscord`

-This clones the master banch into a docker builder and run a build before starting it.
+This clones the master branch into a docker builder and runs a build before starting it.
 To run it you need docker and docker-compose
 `sudo docker-compose -f docker-compose.prod.yaml up` or `sudo docker-compose -f docker-compose.prod.yaml up -d`

-At first start you get an
+At first start, you get an

 ```
 db_1        | 2023-03-04 17:28:25.790 UTC [63] ERROR:  relation "config" does not exist at character 31